Table of Contents

 Box plots provide basic information about a distribution.
 For example, a distribution with a positive skew would have a longer whisker in the positive direction than in the negative direction.
 A larger mean than median would also indicate a positive skew.

 It is helpful for comparison of spreads of distribution of two or more groups.
 Box plots should be placed side by side in the same plot for comparison of different groups.
-In order to understand comparison of different groups by use of box plot, an example is given as follows:
+In order to understand the comparison of different groups by use of box plot, an example is given as follows:

 With parallel box plots, data from two groups are displayed on the same chart, using the same measurement scale.
-Let’s compare a medical study where a treatment group was supplied a medicine for a cure for cold symptoms.
-The box plots will show the number of days each medical group have to report symptoms to seniors.
+Let’s compare a medical study where a treatment group was supplied medicine for a cure for cold symptoms.
+The box plots will show the number of days each medical group has to report symptoms to seniors.

 The box plots have shown unusual features, such as outliers or gaps.
 Both box plots have skewed towards the right side, whereas the skewness in the box plot of the treatment group is prominent and sharp.